- Overview 'Regions & cities'

 The current NUTS 2016 classification is valid from 1 January 2018 and lists 104 regions at NUTS 1, 281 regions at NUTS 2 and 1348 regions at NUTS 3 level.

-The NUTS classification (Nomenclature of territorial units for statistics) is a hierarchical system for dividing up the economic territory of the EU for the purpose of:
+The NUTS classification (Nomenclature of territorial units for statistics) is a hierarchical system for dividing up the economic territory of the EU and the UK for the purpose of:

 - The collection, development and harmonisation of European regional statistics

 - Socio-economic analyses of the regions

 - NUTS 2: basic regions for the application of regional policies

 - NUTS 3: small regions for specific diagnoses